mukil/mapping-moodle/README.md

 - Background-Synchronization Thread
 - Synchronization builds on the new postLogin()-DM4 Hook
 - Improved Moodle Item update detection

-Known Issue:
-- JKS-Passsword and Username are stored insecure
-- DeepaMehta 4 Tags and org.deepamehta-Reviews plugin are requirements

 1.1.2-SNAPSHOT, Nov 12 2013